Boklauth/NSC/README.md

 the Github 'issues'.
 Feel free to submit issues or feature requests on the site, and I'll address them ASAP.

-## What doy you want to see in the package?
+## What do you want to see in the package?

 This is a simple package.
 If you wish the package can do more things, shoot me with your ideas.